Ann-Anahit/p5-advanced-frontend/TASK.md

 - url✅
 - Serializer✅

+- add category field to post model and serializers ✅

 # IN FRONTEND
 ## in post APP
 - when the user create new post, can choose a category with dropdown menue ✅